 Group sessions include a variety of interest areas including music therapy, movement, art, gardening, strategy games, physical games, leisure education, animal-assisted therapy, and access to community resources.

-Veterans are invited to participate in the Nebraska VA Veteran Creative Arts Competition.
+Veterans are invited to participate in the Omaha VA Veteran Creative Arts Competition.

 Learn more about the Grand Island Veterans Affairs Local Veteran Creative Arts Competition.

 Omaha Recreation and Creative Arts Therapy Service, contact 402-995-4672.

 Grand Island Recreation and Creative Arts Therapy Service, contact 308-382-3660 EXT.
 24-5221.

 Rehabilitation and extended care